vasilecondrea/modern-linux.info/VAC-my-notes/Chapter 3 - Shells and Scripting.md

 - variables valid in the context of the current shell (list them with "set" ); Shell variables are not inherited by subprocesses.

-CREATE an env variable by using "export"  to create an ACCESS an env variable use $ in front of it.
+CREATE an env variable by using `export` to create an ACCESS an env variable use $ in front of it.
-DELETE an env variable use "unset"
+DELETE an env variable use `unset`